JironBach/update_or_create/README.md

 * add `require 'update_or_create'` to seeds.rb.
 * Model.update_or_create([id: 1, value: 'test'], or etc...])
 * When set `{ id: 4, 'delete record !!!' => true },` then record of "id=4" will be deleted.
+* Make db/seeds/ext.rb(or etc) are same grammer as seeds.rb,
+  then you can extra seed file as `rake db:seed:ext` command.

 ### System requirement ###
 * Ruby 2.0 or later.